ionos-cloud/crossplane-provider-ionoscloud/docs/api/compute-engine/cubeserver.md

 ## Usage

-In order to manage resources on IONOS Cloud using Crossplane Provider, you need to have Crossplane Provider for IONOS Cloud installed into a Kubernetes Cluster, as a prerequisite.
+In order to manage resources on IONOS CLOUD using Crossplane Provider, you need to have Crossplane Provider for IONOS CLOUD installed into a Kubernetes Cluster, as a prerequisite.
 For a step-by-step guide, check the following [link](https://github.com/ionos-cloud/crossplane-provider-ionoscloud/tree/master/examples/example.md).

 It is recommended to clone the repository for easier access to the example files.